Archive of CD Mixes from Previous Years

 It's Christmas Time Again!

 This is the mix that almost wasn't.
-You see, nearly all of my previous mixes were finished well before Thanksgiving, but in the Fall of 2017 I just wasn't feeling it.
+You see, while most of my annual mixes are completed long before Thanksgiving, in the Fall of 2017 I just wasn't feeling it.
 In fact, as Black Friday dawned I hadn't even started to put anything together.
-But around 2:00 on the Sunday afternoon of Thanksgiving weekend I started to feel a curious mix of inspiration and guilt and did something I wouldn't have believed possible: I threw this year's mix together in a single sitting.
-I named the mix "It's Christmas Time Again" after a frightening song of the same name by Harley Poe which is every bit as awful as the previous 12 months had been following the election of Donald Trump.
-The mix itself as about what you've probably come to expect from me each year — some tired old classics, a few gruesome and grating tracks that are painful to listen to, a few short comedic interludes, and a series of tributes to departed entertainers that's depressingly long this year.
-But it's something anyway — 35 separate tracks to put on in the background washing the dishes or vacuuming up the dead pine needles from under your tree.
+Then around 2:00 on the Sunday afternoon of Thanksgiving weekend I started to feel a curious mix of inspiration and guilt and did something I wouldn't have believed possible: I threw this year's mix together in a single sitting.
+I named the mix "It's Christmas Time Again" after a frightening song of the same name by Harley Poe, which is every bit as awful as the previous 12 months had been following the election of Donald Trump.
+The mix itself as about what you've probably come to expect from me each year — some tired old classics, a few gruesome and grating tracks almost too painful to bear, with a few brief comedic interludes.
+There's also the customary tributes to departed entertainers, which is depressingly long this year.
+But it's something anyway — 35 separate tracks to play whilst washing the dishes or vacuuming dead pine needles from under the tree.